-Tensions in the Catholic Church in Scandinavia are raised after the Priestly Fraternity of St. Pius X (SSPX) sharply rebuked a statement about the organisation and its priests that came from Cardinal Anders Arboreliu.
+Tensions in the Catholic Church in Scandinavia are raised after the Priestly Fraternity of St. Pius X (SSPX) sharply rebuked a statement about the organisation and its priests that came from Cardinal Anders Arborelius.

-The SSPX has issued a pointed rebuttal to Cardinal Anders Arborelius of Stockholm following his 15 August statement regarding the Society's canonical status and pastoral activities.
+The SSPX has issued a pointed rebuttal to Cardinal Anders Arborelius of Stockholm following his regarding the Society's canonical status and pastoral activities.
 In an open letter sent in response, dated 22 August, the SSPX asserts that the sacraments administered by its priests are both valid and licit, citing specific papal documents to support their position.

 The Society's letter addresses several key points raised by Cardinal Arborelius.
 Notably, it references Pope Francis's 1 September 2015 decree granting faculties to SSPX priests for the valid and licit hearing of confessions, initially for the duration of the Year of Mercy and later extended indefinitely in the Apostolic Letter Misericordiaet Misera on 20 November 2016.